mildred/fpmbot/README.md

 The goal is to generate a package repository that can be included right next to your distribution's repositories.
 This way, you can create package, and manage your servers like this.

-Fpmbit is designed to be run as a Docker container.
+Fpmbot is designed to be run as a Docker container.
 See `make help` for information about Docker build process and Ansible deployment.
 The container provides two volumes:

 - `/var/log/fpmbot`: the logs
 - `/var/lib/fpmbot`: the main directory